What is snoring? What is sleep apnoea (apnea)? Can you cure snoring and sleep apnoea?

 The Breathe Away online course in Breathing Retraining.
-Instructors – Tess Graham and Tracey Anderson Askew.
-Online Breathing Retraining Course
+Instructor – Tess Graham.
+Facilitator – Tracey Anderson Askew.

 BOOK AND CD / MP3

-The book, Relief from Snoring and Sleep Apnoea was created to help people who may not have access to a breathing educator or who prefer to follow a self-help program.
-It has a simple, easy to follow explanation, a self-assessment process and a step-by-step guide to changing the way you breathe.
-Its companion product- Breathing Exercise Instruction Audio makes learning even easier.
-It is available in CD and MP3 formats.
+The book, Relief from Snoring and Sleep Apnoea has a simple, easy to follow explanation and program, and a companion product- Breathing Exercise Instruction Audio (CD and MP3 formats) makes learning even easier.

 Learn more about breathing retraining